-Cheesy eggs with buttered toast or a straight-from-the-oven sausage and cheddar biscuit, pancakes of all sorts, fried egg sandwiches with lots of veggies and sriracha or bacon, cheese, and a squirt of ketchup (hey, I am from New York after all), waffles, baked egg dishes…you get the point.
+Cheesy eggs with buttered toast or a straight-from-the-oven sausage and cheddar biscuit, pancakes of all sorts, fried egg sandwiches with lots of veggies and sriracha or smoked salmon and caper cream cheese (hey, I am from New York after all), waffles, baked egg dishes…you get the point.

 But what I really love and tend to lean towards most often during the fall and winter are things like oatmeal and hot cereal.
 Yep, old school Cream of Wheat is my go-to snowy morning breakfast, especially on weekdays when I need something quick, warm, and filling.

 So it should come as no surprise that I would also love this baked pumpkin spice oatmeal with candied pecans either.

 I made another baked oatmeal version and another pumpkin spice oatmeal version (not baked) in the past and as often as I make them both throughout the year, I decided to combine the two.
 Of course this was a fantastic idea!